-These outputs are the inputs of the priority encoder.
-We can see that these reference voltages are seven in number so the 8th input line is connected to logic 1 and is given the least priority.
-It means that it is a descending order priority encoder.
-This helps in the case where all the comparators’ output voltages are zero.
-Hence the importance would be given to the higher priority outputs so the encoder generates an all-zero output.
+The outputs of these comparators become the inputs of the priority encoder.
+We can see that there are seven reference voltages.
+Hence, the 8th input line is connected to logic 1 and is given the least priority.
+It means that it is a descending-order priority encoder.
+This helps in the case where all the comparator’s output voltages are zero.
+Hence, importance will be given to the higher-priority outputs, so the encoder generates an all-zero output.

 Sample & Hold Circuit

-This is the process through which a Flash analog to digital converter takes a continuous analog input and converts it into a binary output.
-For this ADC to be accurate, the input voltage must not vary otherwise it affects the output and produces errors.
-To tackle this, the Flash ADC is used in a combination with a sample and hold circuit.
-The respective circuit samples the input circuit and holds that sample circuit until the conversion is completed and the next signal arrives.
+This is the process through which a flash analog-to-digital converter takes a continuous analog input and converts it into a binary output.
+For this ADC to be accurate, the input voltage must not vary; otherwise, it affects the output and produces errors.
+To tackle this, the flash ADC is used in combination with a sample and hold circuit.
+The respective circuit samples the input circuit and holds that sample circuit until the conversion is complete and the next signal arrives.

 Half Flash ADC

-It is the optimized version of full flash ADC.
-The advantages of this configuration are that it requires less die area, less power consumption with the same resolution as the full flash ADC.
+It is the optimized version of a full-flash ADC.
+The advantages of this configuration are that it requires less die area, less power consumption, and the same resolution as the full-flash ADC.

 Consider an 8-bit ADC.
 The schematic for the visual is as follows:

-It consists of 2 4-bit Flash ADCs and a DAC in combination with a sample and holds a circuit and a subtractor.
+It consists of two 4-bit flash ADCs and a DAC in combination with a sample & hold circuit and a subtractor.
 First, the sample & hold circuit samples the input voltage for the first 4-bit ADC.
-This ADC gives out the binary code which will be the MSB of the final binary output.
-It is fed into the DAC which converts the signal back to the analog signal to be used as a reference voltage.
+This ADC gives out the binary code, which will be the MSB of the final binary output.
+It is fed into the DAC, which converts the signal back to an analog signal to be used as a reference voltage.
 The output of the subtractor is the input of the second ADC and gives out the LSBs of the final binary output.

 Therefore, the same resolution is achieved with only 30 comparators.

-Though it has some genuine advantages, this configuration has a slow conversion speed compared to the full flash ADCs.
+Therefore, the same resolution is achieved with only 30 comparators.
+Though it has some genuine advantages, this configuration has a slow conversion speed compared to the full-flash ADCs.

-- It is the fastest ADC and is utilized in high bandwidth applications.
+- It is the fastest ADC and is popular in high bandwidth applications.

-- These ADC are more power-consuming as compared to ADCs implemented with different techniques.
+- These ADCs are more power-consuming as compared to ADCs implemented with different techniques.

-- It is a limited resolution of up to 8-bits.
+- It has a limited resolution of up to 8 bits.

-- Increase bits lead to a large die area.
+- The increase in bits leads to a large die area.
 With an 8-bit resolution, it needs a die area big enough to accommodate 255 comparators (2 ^ N-1).

-- The resistors and comparators should be matched to provide an accurate reference voltage to the comparators by the voltage divider network.
+- The resistors and comparators need to match to provide an accurate reference voltage to the comparators via the voltage divider network.